 Uutisraivaaja Media Innovation Challenge

 Uutisraivaaja is a media innovation challenge looking for pioneering journalistic projects, which use new technologies for supporting journalistic goals.
-Apply by submitting the application form.

 Purpose